tmpreston/docs-2/docs/api/controller.md

 ## Controller helpers

-Module with high level helper functions that are usaully used in controller actions.
+Module with high level helper functions that are usually used in controller actions.

 ---